blawton/long-island-sound-gpr/README.md

 The results above lead to the following 3 propostitions for advancement in existing temperature modeling for the Long Island Sound:

 ### 1. Probabilistic Model
-Using a probabilistic model, in this case a GPR, in order to infer fine grained (both spatially and temporily) temperature data for embayments in the long island sound.
+Using a probabilistic model, in this case a GP, in order to infer fine-grained (both spatially and temporily) temperature data for embayments in the long island sound.
 A probabilistic model is preferred because of the ability to create confidence intervals.
-This process can be restricted to embayments, as in all the work above, because it is likely overkill for the open sound, where temperature is dicated more by hydrological phenomena that can be modelled directly with other methods such as [NYHOPS](https://hudson.dl.stevens-tech.edu/maritimeforecast/maincontrol.shtml).
+This process can be restricted to embayments, as in all the work above, because it is likely overkill for the open sound, where temperature is dicated more by hydrological phenomena that can be modelled directly with other methods as in [NYHOPS](https://hudson.dl.stevens-tech.edu/maritimeforecast/maincontrol.shtml).

 Results from this iteration of output 1 for selected dates:

 ![continuous_time_series_modeling](https://github.com/blawton/long-island-sound-gpr/blob/master/Figures_for_paper/fig7a.png)

 ### 2. Using Days Over Temperature Thresholds Measured on Live Shoots
-Changing the temperature component of the Eelgrass Habitat Suitability Index (EHSI)[5] to a threshold of days over a given threshold, experimental data on eelgrass phenotypes nearest to the LIS suggests should be around 25 degrees Celcius (see Appendix B).
-Our model does not yet have enough continuous data to esimate the extrema of days over 25 degrees celcius (continuous monitoring stations are being added by the USGS every year), so we have created the below heatmap for days above 23 degrees, which is not an acutely stressful temperature for eelgrass, but has been associated with die-offs as a summer average.
+Changing the temperature component of the Eelgrass Habitat Suitability Index (EHSI)[5] to a score based on days over a threshold is supported by literature cited in the working paper.
+We infer from experimental data on eelgrass phenotypes nearest to the LIS that around 25 degrees Celcius is a good upper threshold for this region (see Appendix B).

 Results of a heatmap of days over 25 degrees C: